jetchegaray/websocket-custom/README.md

  #### Crypto Compare Session
    you should implement one of this class, similar to this one when a liquidity provider integration happens.
    - it manages the getQuote method which matches to the operation updateSession in the channel.
    - it manages the runningQuotes, and pending.
    - it is the class which actually is calling the Rest Api in my case or the exchange in the best case escenario.
    - it calculates a fixed comission of 1% in the transaction.
    - it could be a redis implementation talking to this class to save running or pending or lastest quotes.

 ### Frontend code :::

 #### WebSocketcontext
+   - it is a react context which handles the client side connection of the websocket which its corresponding events listeners open, close, message, and the methods send, subscribe to a channel and unsubscribe to a channel
+   - it also handles the subscriptions and the messages

-####
+#### SocketSwapCrytoCompare
+   It implement a channel in the client side for an specific provider. we should create one of this per liquidity provider/exchange.
+   - implements the sendQuote, acceptOffer, actionOrderSuccess, actionOrderFailed, actionOfferFailed methods for a channel and connect to and disconnect from the channel.

 ## Messages types